MatCaban/soc-quiz-project/README.md

   * At the end of the game, the player is prompted whether they want to repeat the quiz with a new set of questions or exit the game.

 #### Extending the Quiz
-  * Adding New Topics: To add more question categories, simply create and save new JSON files with the desired questions.
+  * Adding New Topics: To add more question categories, simply create and save new txt files with the desired questions.
-  * Increasing Answer Options: The number of answer options (currently 4) can be increased.
-However, this would require modifying the quiz's end-of-game summary messages, which currently evaluate based on the four-option structure.